ITVS Open Call Frequently Asked Questions

 Q. What is the preferred length for a work sample?
 Will you accept a trailer or sample scenes?

-A. The work sample must have a total run time between 10 and 15 minutes.
+A: For projects whose total length will be under 25 minutes, we request a work sample of 3-5 minutes.
+For projects over 30 minutes, we request a work sample of 10-15 minutes.
 The work sample may include a trailer, sample scenes, or a work-in-progress, whatever best exhibits your story, participants, vision, and approach to the subject.
 Any work samples that do not meet this requirement will make your application ineligible.

 Q: At what stage should I submit a rough cut?